drewdeponte/togls/README.md

 ### Custom Rules

 `Togls` is specifically architected on top of a generic concept of a `Togls::Rule`.
-This empowers the users to define any custome rules they would like and use them to control their feature toggles.
+This empowers the users to define any custom rules they would like and use them to control their feature toggles.
 For example, you could use them to do A/B testing, define alpha test group, give a percentage of a user base a feature, etc.